Updated November 2019

 This small fish serves as an important tool in scientific research.
 Believe it or not, it has become a big player in the fight against blood clots.

 What are zebrafish?

 Zebrafish are small freshwater fish that belong to the minnow family.
 These important little fish originate from the Himalayan region, but can be found in household aquariums across the United States.

 Zebrafish were first used in scientific research in the 1970s.
 Today, they are used in laboratories to research a wide range of topics because they can be used to model biological systems, such as the human body.
 Their genome, or complete set of genetic material, has been fully sequenced and is well understood.
 They also reproduce quickly, allowing for multiple generations to be observed in a short time span.

 At Brigham and Women’s Hospital in Boston, these fish play an important role in groundbreaking research.
 They are used in research done by oncologists, developmental biologists, cardiologists, and more.

 “We have hundreds, maybe thousands, of tanks here and each tank can hold 15-20 fish,” said Dr. Aaron Kithcart, explaining the capacity of Brigham and Women’s zebrafish lab.
-Dr. Kithcart is a vascular medicine fellow who carries out research with these fish at Brigham and Women’s Hospital.
+Dr. Kithcart is a vascular medicine specialist who carries out research with these fish at Brigham and Women’s Hospital.
 “We have tens of thousands of adult zebrafish.”

 Dr. Kithcart uses the zebrafish to study cardiovascular health and acknowledges that it may surprise people to learn that a small fish can be used to carry out research related to the human body.